 After the Fair

-- Write a thank you note or e-mail to the representatives you met.
+- Write a thank you e-mail to the representatives you met.
 Include another resume and, if requested, any additional information.

 - Continue to research the companies or organizations that you met at the fair.